 The cab dropped me off at the corner and I hobbled to the next building only to discover that the clinic was closed.
 It was Sunday at 7:30pm.
 Shit.
 That’s when I spotted a Rite Aid and hobbled over to at least get some gauze pads, tape, water, and antibiotic ointment.

 That’s when the second group of 20-something tourists stopped to see if I needed help.
 A girl helped me tape the gauze pad to my toe while the guys Googled for another clinic.
 It was only around the corner so, after assuring them I wasn’t about to pass out and could make it there on my own, I set out.
 It was also closed.
 Dammit.

 I pulled out my phone and did a search.
 I haven’t been as thankful to have a data plan as I was right then, alone and bleeding on a New York sidewalk.
-Roam Mobility had set me up with an unlimited plan for my trip so I didn’t have to worry about crazy roaming fees while I frantically searched for a clinic that would be open.
+I had an unlimited data plan for my trip so I didn’t have to worry about crazy roaming fees while I frantically searched for a clinic that would be open.
 CityMD was open until 9pm.
 Hallelujah.